tjx666/vscode-regexp-tools/README.md

 ### Escape String to RegExp

-Just select a text and run command `Escape String to RegExp`, for example will transform:
+Just select some text and run command `Escape String to RegExp`, for example will transform:

 ```javascript
 const s = '^adjalks{}[]sadasd/';